dgentry/tiny-mite-pwm/README.md

 for the IRF2804), but that should be OK (with a heatsink) for my 25 amp fan motor.

-V_ds should be well above the maximum transient voltage spike you ever expect, since MOSFETs can instantly fail if you exceed that voltage, even for a moment.
+V_ds must be well above the maximum transient voltage spike you ever expect, since MOSFETs can instantly fail if you exceed that voltage, even for a moment.
 In a car (nominally 13.6 volts), Automotive rated MOSFETS like the IRF2804 or the IRFZ44N should be fine, and they have